elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Returns the Outcome of the Market that the specified ShareToken is for, as an unsigned 256-bit integer.
+* (string) Returns the Outcome of the Market that the specified ShareToken is for, as a stringified unsigned integer.

 Time Controlled Call API
 ---------------